VanHoang85/my_LLMs_journey/README.md

 There are two most popular padadigms to use with LLMs as they are without doing any parameter updates on the models' weights: In-Context Learning (ICL) and Chain-of-Thought (CoT).

 **In-Context Learning** refers to the LLMs' abilities to learn to perform new tasks solely by "observing" the examples, or demonstrations, shown in the prompt.
 Strictly speaking, ICL doesn't include instructions, aka how the models should perform the task, in the prompt.
 If it does, then we call it **Instruction Following**.
 However, this distinction has become quite blur since prompts need both to yield good results on unseen tasks.
 Therefore, I will refer to ICL as if having instructions already.
 We call ICL _n_-shot if there are _n_ demonstrations in the prompt.
-Below is an example of ICL 2 shot:[^1]
+Below is an example of ICL 2 shot:
 ```
 Label the following review with either “positive” or “negative”.